silverstripe/silverstripe-activedirectory/README.md

 ## Overview

+[Security Assertion Markup Language (SAML)](http://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) is an XML-based, open-standard data format for exchanging authentication and authorization data between parties.
+The single most important requirement that SAML addresses is web browser single sign-on (SSO).

-With this module, SilverStripe site is able to act as a SAML 2.0 Service Provider entity, and thus allows users to perform a single sign-on against a centralised user directory.
+With this module, SilverStripe site is able to act as a SAML 2.0 Service Provider (SP) entity, and thus allows users to perform a single sign-on against a centralised user directory (an Identity Provider - IdP).

-The intended counterparty to this authentication scheme is the Active Directory Federation Services (ADFS).
-We rely on an ADFS mechanism called "claim rules" to provide a data set compatible with this module.
+The intended counterparty for this module is the [Active Directory Federation Services (ADFS)](http://en.wikipedia.org/wiki/Active_Directory_Federation_Services).
+ADFS is a software component developed by Microsoft that can be installed on Windows Server operating systems to provide users with single sign-on access to systems and applications located across organizational boundaries.

-During SAML authentication some basic personal details are automatically synchronised into the default SilverStripe Member fields: Email, FirstName and the Surname.
+ADFS uses a claims-based access control authorization model to maintain application security and implement federated identity.
+We rely on this mechanism for authentication, and for automated synchronisation of some basic personal details into SilverStripe.

-To synchronise further personal details, LDAP synchronisation can be used (included in this module).
+To synchronise further personal details, LDAP synchronisation feature can be used, also included in this module.
 This allows arbitrary fields to be synchronised - including binary fields such as photos.
 If relevant mappings have been configured in the CMS the module will also automatically maintain SilverStripe group memberships, which opens the way for an AD-centric authorisation.

 If SAML authentication cannot be used, this module also provides an LDAP authenticator as an alternative.